code-423n4/2023-03-asymmetry-findings/data/Josiah-Q.md

 import {IFrxEthEthPool} from "../../interfaces/curve/IFrxEthEthPool.sol";
 import {IFrxETHMinter} from "../../interfaces/frax/IFrxETHMinter.sol";
 ```
+## MISSING SLIPPAGE PROTECTION
+In SafEth.sol, a slippage option should be provided when users are calling [`stake()`](https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L63-L101).
+This is because [`derivatives[i].ethPerDerivative(derivatives[i].balance())`](https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L73) is not returning a fixed value but rather the price of derivative in terms of ETH that can be changing albeit less volatile compared to other crypto pair.
+Nonetheless, this could affect the amount of [`safETH` minted](https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L99).

+For instance, if the price returned is higher than the one previously called by another staker, `mintAmount` is going to be proportionately lower in the reverse manner.
+The same rule shall apply the opposoite way if the price returned is lower.

+Suggetsed fix:

+It is recommended implementing slippage protection in `stake()` so that users could be assured of the minimum amount of safETH they are going to receive.

 ## USE MORE RECENT VERSIONS OF SOLIDITY
 Lower versions like 0.8.13 are being used in the contracts.
 For better security, it is best practice to use the latest Solidity version, 0.8.19.